muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 Brogrammers

 A lot of the NN "buzz" originates from S. Valley, which is full of IT programmers not applied math professionals.
+IT people don't understand mathematical programming.

-Computation split into two cultures since its inception; one is scientific computation (discretizing formulas), the other business coding, w databases, "UI".
+Computation split into two cultures almost at its inception; one is scientific computation (discretizing formulas), the other business coding, w databases, "UI".
 The two cultures gathered around their own computer languages, Fortran for sci, Cobol for biz.
 These are two different ways of thinking about computation..
 Silicon Valley is full of the latter type - the business brogrammers.
 They pretty much have zero understanding of science and how it is conducted.
 So it behooves all tech watchers to pay attention to that difference as the typical tech CEO is sci ignorant, bereft of any understanding on what makes it tick.

 For IT programmers the particle, and their interactions, simulation viewpoint is comfortable.
 Their bean counting is done discretely,